IntelLabs/hec-p-isa-tools/kerngen/README.md

   Instances of `Parser` have an instance of this class for a given manifest file.
 Instances should be created using the factory class method `from_manifest` and providing the path to the manifest file and a `scheme`.
-Although it is referred to as `scheme` it is fact just a key label to mapping of a collection of grouped kernels.
+Although it is referred to as `scheme` it is in fact just a key label mapping to a collection of grouped kernels.
 Lookup can then be performed using `get_kernel` given a valid kernel operation name.

 - `parser.py` contains `Parser` responsible for parsing the input kernel